 - Prevnar 13 – Adults who need this vaccine only get 1 shot.
 The vaccine helps protect against the 13 types of pneumococcal bacteria that most commonly cause serious infections in children and adults.
 It can also help prevent ear infections and pneumonia caused by those 13 types of pneumococcal bacteria.

 - Pneumovax23 – Doctors give a single shot of this vaccine to people who need it.
 CDC recommends 1 or 2 additional shots for people with certain chronic medical conditions.
 This vaccine helps protect against serious infections caused by 23 types of pneumococcal bacteria.

-To avoid Pneumonia and the health risks behind it, click the link below to schedule an appointment!
+To avoid Pneumonia and the health risks behind it, click the button below to schedule an appointment!